 Article 2.1 of the Social Covenant sets out what each of the parties commits itself to do about this list, namely to “take steps, individually and through international assistance and co-operation…to the maximum of its available resources, with a view to achieving progressively the full realization of the rights recognized in the present Covenant.”
 In contrast, the Civil and Political Covenant simply commits its signatories to “respect and to ensure to all individuals within its territory the rights recognized in the present Covenant” (Article 2.1).
 The contrast between these two levels of commitment has led some people to suspect that economic and social rights are really just valuable goals.

 The system to monitor and promote compliance with the Social Covenant is modest since it mainly requires participating countries to make periodic reports on measures taken to comply with the treaty.
 Countries agree “to submit…reports on the measures which they have adopted and the progress made in achieving the observance of the rights recognized herein” (Article 16).
 A committee of experts, created by the Economic and Social Council in 1987, is given the job of looking at the progress reports from the participating countries.
 This body, the Committee on Economic, Social and Cultural Rights, studies the reports, discusses them with representatives of the governments reporting, and issues interpretive statements known as “General Comments” on the requirements of the treaty.
-An amendment to the treaty which allows the Committee on Economic, Social, and Cultural Rights “to receive complaints from individuals of violations of economic and social rights has recently come into force.”
+A recent amendment to the treaty allows residents of countries that approve the amendment to submit complaints of violations to the Committee.

 Why did the Social Covenant opt for progressive implementation and thereby treat its rights as being somewhat like goals?
-The main reason, I think, is that more than half of the world's countries were in no position, in terms of economic, institutional, and human resources, to realize these standards fully or even largely.
+The main reason is that nearly half of the world's countries were in no position in terms of economic, institutional, and human resources to realize these standards fully or even largely.
 For many countries, noncompliance due to inability would have been certain if these standards had been treated as immediately binding.
 We will return to this topic below.

-Another way to support the importance of social rights is to show their importance to the full implementation of civil and political rights.
+Another way to defend the importance of social rights is to show the highly useful support they provide to the full realization of civil and political rights.
 If a government succeeds in eliminating hunger and providing education to everyone this promotes people's abilities to know, use, and enjoy their liberties, due process rights, and rights of political participation.
 This is easiest to see in regard to education.
 Ignorance is a barrier to the realization of civil and political rights because uneducated people often do not know what rights they have and what they can do to use and defend them.
 It is also easy to see in the area of democratic participation.
 Education and a minimum income make it easier for people at the bottom economically to follow politics, participate in political campaigns, and to spend the time and money needed to go to the polls and vote.